realm/unity-examples-3d-chess/tutorial/unity_local_realm.md

 Additionally we provide a convenience constructor (4) for setting those two properties.
 A default constructor (6) also has to be provided for every `RealmObject`.
 Since we are not going to use it here though we can set it to `private`.

 Note that one of these backing variables is a `RealmObject` itself, or rather a sub class of it: `EmbeddedObject` (7).
 By extracting the position to a separate class `Vector3Entity` the `PieceEntity` is more readable.
 Another plus is that we can use the `EmbeddedObject` to represent a 1:1 relationship.
-Every `PieceEntity` can only have one `Vector3Entity` and even more importantly, ever `Vector3Entity` can only belong to one `PieceEntity` because there can only every be one `Piece` on any given `Square`.
+Every `PieceEntity` can only have one `Vector3Entity` and even more importantly, every `Vector3Entity` can only belong to one `PieceEntity` because there can only every be one `Piece` on any given `Square`.

 The `Vector3Entity`, like the `PieceEntity`, has some convenience functionality like a constructor that takes a `Vector3` (8), the `ToVector3()` function (9) and the private, mandatory default constructor (10) like `PieceEntity`.